IU-PR/Capstone_project/content/docs/2024/Bookrooms/week3.md

 ### **Challenges & Solutions**

-???...
+Miscommunication and CI/CD Implementation:
+Initial difficulties setting up the CI/CD pipeline arose due to miscommunication regarding requirements and configurations.
+We addressed this by clarifying roles, ensuring shared understanding, and creating collaborative documentation.
+We are now confident in implementing a robust CI/CD process.

+Uneven Workload Distribution:
+We observed uneven workload distribution, with some team members underloaded while others carried heavier tasks.
+We addressed this by openly discussing workloads, implementing a task management system, and encouraging proactive communication.
+These steps aim to create a more balanced and efficient workflow within the team.

 ### **Conclusions & Next Steps**

 Our priority list for the next weeks:
 - Continue Backend Development: Expand API endpoints to include booking cancellation, user management, and other essential features.
 - Frontend Development: Develop the complete user interface, including user profile pages, booking history, calendar integration, and more.
-- 3D Model Development: Refine the 3D campus model, adding more detail, navigation features, and user interactions.
+- 3D Model Development: Create a new 3D campus model using Blender, adding more details, navigation features, and user interaction.
 - Database Optimization: Optimize database queries and implement data migration strategies.
 - Integration Testing: Develop comprehensive integration tests for the backend and frontend.
 - User Testing: Conduct user testing with real students, faculty, and staff to gather feedback and identify areas for improvement.